 When making recipes like pumpkin pie or eggnog, reduce the amount of sugar by half and enhance "sweetness" by adding a bit more vanilla, nutmeg or cinnamon.
 If recipes call for sugary toppings like frosting, jams and syrup, use fresh fruit instead.

 You can reduce salt by half in most recipes too.
-Also beware of salty condiments, such as pickles, catsup, mustard and soy sauce—use their lower sodium counterparts or offer cucumber slices and fresh tomato or fruit salsas.
+Beware of salty condiments, such as pickles, ketchup, mustard and soy sauce—use their lower sodium counterparts or offer alternatives like cucumber slices, fresh tomato or fruit salsas.

 In recipes, try substituting fresh herbs and flavored vinegars for salt.